The Financial Assistance Scheme (FAS) provides victims of crime with financial assistance to help them recover from violent crime.

 The FAS has a dedicated pathway for all Aboriginal and Torres Strait Islander victims of violent crime, known as the Marra Yattakunar Pathway.

-The Marra Yattakunar Pathway has specialist workers you can ask to speak with on matters related to your application.
+The Marra Yattakunar Pathway has specialist workers you can ask to speak with on matters related to your application, known as the Marra Yattakunar Team.

-Our Marra Yattakunar Pathway specialist staff are trained on best practices for working alongside Aboriginal and Torres Strait Islander communities.
+Our Marra Yattakunar Team are specialist staff trained on best practices for working alongside Aboriginal and Torres Strait Islander communities.

-The Marra Yattakunar Pathway specialist staff can also help you access other support services that you may be more comfortable with, including Aboriginal -centric services.
+The Marra Yattakunar Team can also help you access other support services that you may be more comfortable with, including Aboriginal-centric services.

 Updated